KelseyLMay/17.1_Comparing_Classifiers/README.md

 ## Conclusion ##
 My analysis indicates that newer cars (younger than 2010), cars with diesel fuel, or lower mileage (less than 100k miles) cars have the highest prices.
 In contrast, older cars (older than 2010), cars with higher mileage (more than 150k miles), or cars in poor condition have the lowest prices.
 I created a model that can be used to roughly predict the price of used cars based on certain criteria.
 However, the size of the mean squared error indicates that the data needs more cleaning or more data should be analyzed to create a model that can make more accurate predictions.

+NOTE: All of the graphs mentioned above can be found in the [graphs directory](https://github.com/KelseyLMay/17.1_Comparing_Classifiers/blob/main/graphs)